VIEWPOINTS – All About My Father: Fatherhood woes feature prominently in Lloyd Suh’s FRANKLINLAND and Mathilde Dratwa’s DIRTY LAUNDRY

 Through November 3

 Then there’s the Off-Broadway production of Franklinland (RECOMMENDED) over at Ensemble Studio Theatre in Hell’s Kitchen.
-Penned by Lloyd Suh — the playwright who brought us such notable works as The Chinese Lady and The Far Country (the latter was a Pulitzer Prize finalist) — the decidedly slight historical comic drama chronicles the fraught and tenuous relationship between Benjamin Franklin and his son William in the years leading up to, during, and following the American Revolutionary War.
+Penned by Lloyd Suh — the playwright who brought us such notable works as The Chinese Lady and The Far Country (the latter was a Pulitzer Prize finalist) — the decidedly slight historical fiction chronicles the fraught and tenuous relationship between Benjamin Franklin and his son William in the years leading up to, during, and following the American Revolutionary War.
 Despite his indisputable status as a key and beloved Founding Father and a scientist and inventor of significance, Suh paints Benjamin Franklin as headstrong and emotionally manipulative — a less than ideal father to his bastard son William, whose dismissive and condescending treatment borders on abuse (a third Franklin generation makes a brief appearance at the end of the play).
 In a series of deftly-written, snapshot-like scenes, Franklin Senior repeatedly illustrates that there’s little room in his life beyond his extra-familial agendas and his own inflated ego.
-Here, Suh redirects the focus from his typical rich interrogation of history to an interesting juxtaposition of the imperfections family life with the flawed idea of the American experiment.
+Here, Suh redirects the focus from his typical rich interrogation of history to juxtaposing the notion of an imperfect family with the flawed idea of the American experiment.
 Thanks to Chika Ike’s snappy direction and some animated, astute acting — particularly from veteran stage actor Thomas Jay Ryan as Senior and an endearing Noah Keyishian as Junior — Franklinland is never less than entertaining, even if its light touch and sketch-like approach undermine the larger points the play is endeavoring to make.

 Leave a Reply